Sleeping With A Heating Pad: Should You Do It?

 Reduction of Pain

-The main reason anyone is sleeping with heating pad is to help alleviate soreness and pain in a shortened time frame and have time to do it.
+The chief reason anyone gets a heating pad is to help alleviate soreness and pain in a shortened time frame.
 Heating pads not only apply heat to the afflicted area, but they also add a little pressure to the area.
 The heat then helps that pressure reach deeper into your muscle, which increases blood flow.
 This, in turn, helps the muscle relax, which then equates to less pain.
 The reduction of pain and improved blood flow can also lead to improved mobility and flexibility.

 Ease of Use